Tutorial: From Excel workbook to a Power BI report in Microsoft Teams

 Share a link to your dashboard

 Now it's time to share your dashboard with your manager.
 You can share your dashboard and underlying report with any colleague who has a Power BI account.
 They can interact with your report, but they can't save changes.
-If you allow it, they can reshare with others or build a new report based on the underlying dataset.
+If you allow it, they can reshare with others or build a new report based on the underlying semantic model.

 To share your report, at the top of the dashboard, select Share.